ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 a probability that the ecosystem will detect and respond to the attack (by distrusting the log).

-### Auditor and Monitor Action
+### Auditor Action

-Auditors and Monitors participate in STH pollination by retrieving STHs from HTTPS servers.
+CT auditors participate in STH pollination by retrieving STHs from HTTPS servers.
 They verify that the STH is valid by checking the signature, and requesting a consistency proof from the STH to the most recent STH.